 Your username is your work email address.

-You can only change you username if your email address changes, or you change employers.
+You can only change you username if your email address or employer changes.

-If you wish to change employers, do so on the Contact Information tab of myNASFAA.
+If you changed employers and wish to update that information in your account, you can do so on the Contact Information tab of myNASFAA.
 You will be prompted to update your email address when you select and save a new institution or organization.

 If you'd like to change your email address without changing employers, you must contact NASFAA Membership Services at [email protected] or (202) 785-0453 x 1 for information and instructions.

-Use the password retrieval tool to have our password emailed to you.
+Use the password recovery tool to have password reset information emailed to you.

 Check your SPAM and junk mail folders to see if it was sent there.
 If so, please add [email protected] to your Safe Senders List.
 If it is not there, please contact NASFAA Membership Services at [email protected] or (202) 785-0453 x 1.

-The first time you log in to the site, you will be asked to change your password.
+The first time you log in to your account, you will be asked to change your password.
 After that, use the Change Password tool to make changes.